Fields of interest

 Rehabilitation robotics, wearable exoskeletons, gait, balance control, human-machine interaction.

-I am currently a postdoctoral researcher at the Department of Biomechanical Engineering at University of Twente.
+I am currently a postdoctoral junior leader at the Department of Biomechanical Engineering at University of Twente.
+Since 2021 I am listed in the Featured Scientist section of the University of Twente.

 I received the BSc. degree in mechanical engineering (2012) from VIA University College (Denmark) and the MSc. degree in industrial engineering (2013) from University of Extremadura (Spain).
 In 2018, I received the Ph.D. degree with honors (cum laude) in electrical, electronics and automation engineering from the University Carlos III of Madrid (Spain).
 It was awarded by the Economy and Competitiveness Ministry of Spain.